The demand for training programs that build a shapely, toned set of glutes (aka your butt muscles) has skyrocketed over the past few years.

 The abduction exercises are particularly good for the glute medius.

-To figure out which exercises you should select, try a few of the above and see which ones you like best, and which makes your booty burn the most.
+To figure out which exercises you should select, try a few of the above and see which ones you like best, and which makes your booty feel a pump, fatigue, and soreness.

 To make your glutes grow, you’ll want to progressively overload the booty muscles.
 This is just a fancy way of saying to gradually increase the workload over time.
 During each workout, try adding some weight or a rep or two.